Karen Bass, state of los angeles,

 Urban League’s 2024 State Of Black Los Angeles Tackles Economic Empowerment, Health Equity, And Homelessness

-The goal of the event is to use Los Angeles County data to craft solutions to issues facing Black Los Angelenos.
+The goal of the event: use Los Angeles County data to solve issues facing Black Los Angelenos.

-The Los Angeles Urban League’s 2024 State of Black Los Angeles will feature a series of panel discussions focusing on the current state of Black Los Angeles, with a special emphasis on economic empowerment, health access and equity, and housing and homelessness.
+The Los Angeles Urban League’s 2024 State of Black Los Angeles featured a series of panel discussions focusing on the current state of Black Los Angeles, with a special emphasis on economic empowerment, health access and equity, and housing and homelessness.

 On Oct.
-10, several keynote speakers addressed the crowd.
-The speakers included Los Angeles Mayor Karen Bass, Congresswoman Maxine Waters, Acting Secretary of the U.S. Department of Housing & Urban Development Adrianne Todman, LA County Supervisor Holly J. Mitchell, and President and CEO of the Los Angeles Urban League, Cynthia Mitchell-Heard.
+10, several keynote speakers addressed the crowd, including included Los Angeles Mayor Karen Bass, Congresswoman Maxine Waters, and CEO of the Los Angeles Urban League, Cynthia Mitchell-Heard.

-According to Mitchell-Heard, “The ultimate goal is to eliminate racial disparities and achieve equality and equity by disrupting harmful trends and transforming systems and policies.”
+“The ultimate goal is to eliminate racial disparities and achieve equality and equity by disrupting harmful trends and transforming systems and policies,” Mitchell-Heard said.

-“Although heavily coordinated efforts to undo the progress made on several measures are nothing new, the last four years mark what appears to be the early stages of an era of regression in which progressive policies are being dismantled and legislative actions that roll back civil, human, and political rights for marginalized populations are being implemented.”
-The report warns.
+“Although heavily coordinated efforts to undo the progress made on several measures are nothing new, the last four years mark what appears to be the early stages of an era of regression in which progressive policies are being dismantled and legislative actions that roll back civil, human, and political rights for marginalized populations are being implemented.

 “These legal and policy reversals weaken laws that protect against discrimination, create a resurgence in discriminatory practices, and deepen social stratification.”